 - Intermittent Fasting

-If you think you can benefit from adopting a Ketogenic Diet, we encourage you to consult one of our dieticians, visit a participating hospital, or contact us so that we may guide you towards the most fruitful option given your specific needs.
+If you think you can benefit from adopting a Ketogenic Diet, we encourage you to consult one of our dietitians, visit a participating hospital, or contact us so that we may guide you towards the best option given your specific needs.